National Tennis League

-National Tennis Leagues (NTL) was a tour for professional male tennis players established in 1967 by George MacCall.
+National Tennis League (NTL) was a tour for professional male tennis players established in 1967 by George MacCall.
 In 1970 it was sold to the World Championship Tennis (WCT), a competing professional tennis league run by Lamar Hunt.

 History

 The National Tennis League (NTL) was formed by former U.S. Davis Cup captain George MacCall in 1967, as a governing body to an American professional tennis tour.
 MacCall signed several players to contracts, including Arthur Ashe, Rod Laver, Roy Emerson and Stan Smith.